11 Apartment Decor Ideas That Won’t Wreck the Walls

 DIY Vintage Science Poster

-One of the problems with Command Hooks in decor is that the standard white ones are, well… They are built for function, not form.
+One of the problems with Command Hooks in décor is that the standard white ones are, well… They are built for function, not form.

 But that doesn’t mean you can’t use a little paint to jazz them up a little.

 The hooks fit in perfectly with these sort of rustic frames for the Vintage Science Poster.
+You can get all the details on this project at Liz Marie Blog.

 Apartment Approved Wainscoting